Please explain the difference between these two sets of code

 </ol>

-Why he did not write the second one insted of first one?
+Why he did not write the second one instead of first one?

 Is the first one technically wrong or